Invasive species 101

 - in food imports

-What is NCC doing to combat the spread of invasive alien species?
+What is NCC doing to combat the spread of invasive species?

-The Nature Conservancy of Canada (NCC) uses an integrated management approach that applies different techniques depending on the particular circumstances.
+The Nature Conservancy of Canada (NCC) uses an integrated management approach to managing invasive species on our properties.

 Various techniques used include:

-- mechanical methods such as pulling, mowing or haying;
+- mechanical methods such as pulling or mowing;

 - grazing by livestock;